Thomas Dunn (musician): Published works and later life

 Many of his editions of choral music were published by E.C.
 Schirmer in Boston, where he was Editor-in-Chief in the 1970s.
 He held several faculty appointments at music schools in the U.S., including Boston University, Stanford University, and finally from 1990 to 1999 at the Indiana University School of Music.
 After his retirement, he devoted himself to writing and mentoring younger conductors.
 He composed works suitable for small church choirs, described by their publisher, Cantate Music Press, as "adaptable to the exigencies and emergencies that are apt to befall Sunday mornings."
-He died of heart failure on October 26, 2008, in Bloomington, Indiana, and was buried in Green Mount Cemetery.
+He died of heart failure on October 26, 2008, in Bloomington, Indiana.
+He was buried in Green Mount Cemetery.